min2ha/ukwa-site/content/target/64678/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# BBC News: Brexit: No 10 still 'confident' of Irish border solution

 The BBC understands UK plans to resolve the matter faced sustained criticism from the EU at a meeting on Wednesday 18th April.
 Downing Street said it did not recognise reports it had been told none of its proposed ideas would work.